goshab/ibm-bash/apiconnect/Deploy OVA/v10.0.5.2/README.md

 - API Connect 10.0.5.2, standalone.
 - DataPower 10.0.5.2, standalone and 3-node cluster.

+## API Connect

+This set of scripts is used to automate API Connect deployment on VMWare.

 ## API Connect future features

 - Support Management and Portal backup configuration.

+## DataPower

+This set of scripts automates API Connect Gateway v6 configuration on DataPower.
+The Gateway setup supports separete ETH interfaces for management and data traffic.
+The DataPower GWD and DataPower GW configurations are based on the same crypto keys (the cert can be CA-signed or self-signed).

+### DataPower prerequisites

+- XML Management Interface is enabled on all DataPower gateways.
+- REST Management Interface is enabled on all DataPower gateways.
+- Certificates and private key need to be located in the $PROJECT_DIR/$KEYS_DIR folder.
+- Fill out the configuration file and pass it as a CLI argument to the [script](08-deploy-dp.sh).
+Use the [provided template](00-project-template.conf).

 ## DataPower future features and know limitations